HitmanJJ/CCNA_Course_Notes/Course_Notes/Intro_to_CLI.md

 - Current passwords WILL be encrypted.
 - Future passwords WILL be encrypted.
-- The 'enable secret' WILL NOT be effected.
+- The 'enable secret' WILL NOT be affected.

 If you disable 'service password-encryption'

 - Current passwords WILL NOT be decrypted.
 - Future passwords WILL NOT be encrypted.
-- The 'enable secret' WILL NOT be effected.
+- The 'enable secret' WILL NOT be affected.

 // This command enables passwords for the Privileged EXEC mode.